 Los Angeles:

 Let us now assume that you home is 2000 sq. ft. and has 6-r insulation value of the roof.
 In Boston, MA you would save $160 per year in electricity alone if you replaced your existing black roof, such as epdm rubber or tar & gravel, with a cool IB roof.
-Also add a leak free performance of IB roofs, no more roof repairs and other costs associated with roof leaks.
-In Los Angeles you would save $440 each year!
+Also, add leak free performance of IB roofs, no more roof repairs and other costs associated with roof leaks.
+In Los Angeles, you would save $440 each year!
 Also add the Energy Star tax credit for cool roof installation of $500.
 This is an actual tax rebate, and it equals to an average of $1800 worth of tax deductions.
-In conclusion, I’d say that Cool roofs are much more efficient in the southern states where there is a lot more sunshine and almost no snow.
+Overall, I would say that Cool Roofs are much more efficient in the southern states where there is a lot more sunshine and almost no snow.
 But even here in New England, a cool roof is a very attractive choice for people who are looking to get long term savings, lifetime leak free performance and/or are worried about the environment.

 Another problem associated with the above-mentioned roofing materials is their color – most are black, which attracts and transfers tremendous amounts of solar heat into the building or a house.
 As a result, the air-conditioning system must work over-time to maintain a comfortable working and living environment.
 This causes overloads and power outages on electrical grids, increased cost of electricity, and as a result – higher electric bills.